KikodaCode/kikoda-cdk-constructs/API.md

 - *Type:* aws-cdk-lib.pipelines.CodePipelineSource

+The Source of the pipeline.

 ---

 ### ConfiguredStage <a name="ConfiguredStage" id="@kikoda/constructs.ConfiguredStage"></a>

-A Stage that is configured with a specific configuration.
+A Stage that has a specific configuration.

 #### Initializers <a name="Initializers" id="@kikoda/constructs.ConfiguredStage.Initializer"></a>